Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Concept

 Celino Adessi, a mystical assassin, summons extradimensional entities to kill for her.
 The creatures transform her victims into crystalline statues, which she breaks up and sells---doubling her profit.
-This denies the creatures any chance to [[feed]], and they are getting hungry.
+This denies the creatures any chance to [[Feed]], and they are getting hungry.

 # Hook